LesTasker2023/Titanworks/docs/SCRIPT_COMMANDS.md

 ---

-**🎯 Bottom Line**: This command reference covers every aspect of the TriggerKings development workflow.
+**🎯 Bottom Line**: This command reference covers every aspect of the Daedalus development workflow.
 From automated releases to component management to quality assurance - everything you need is documented and accessible via simple yarn commands.

 **Enterprise-grade tooling, startup-speed execution! 🚀**